IEA says oil stocks, non-OPEC output to buffer market from shocks

-LONDON, Jan 16 (Reuters) - Surging oil production from non-OPEC countries led by the United States and abundant global stocks mean the market can weather political shocks such as the U.S.-Iran standoff, the International Energy Agency (IEA) said on Thursday.
+LONDON (Reuters) - Surging oil production from non-OPEC countries led by the United States along with abundant global stocks will help the market weather political shocks such as the U.S.-Iran stand-off, the International Energy Agency (IEA) said on Thursday.

 “For now the risk of a major threat to oil supplies appears to have receded,” the Paris-based IEA said in a monthly report.